apache/flink/docs/dev/connectors/kafka.md

 ## Kafka Consumer

-Flink's Kafka consumer - `FlinkKafkaConsumer` (or `FlinkKafkaConsumer011` for Kafka 0.11.x version, or just `FlinkKafkaConsumer010` for Kafka 0.10.x versions) - provides access to read from one or more Kafka topics.
+Flink's Kafka consumer - `FlinkKafkaConsumer` (or `FlinkKafkaConsumer011` for Kafka 0.11.x, or `FlinkKafkaConsumer010` for Kafka 0.10.x) - provides access to read from one or more Kafka topics.

 The constructor accepts the following arguments: